antgit123/CmpSurvey-/README.md

 1. After completing the above steps, compile and run the application using the IIS Express launch button located in Visual studio.
 2. A new browser window should open and should display the home screen of the application

-The application is also deployed on cloud and can be viewed in the following URL -> https://devant.azurewebsites.net/